jrnold/bayesian_notes/docs/binomial.md

 See the example for [`Zelig-relogit`](http://docs.zeligproject.org/en/latest/zelig-relogit.html)

-#### References
+### References

 -   @Firth1993a proposes a penalized likelihood approach using the Jeffreys invariant prior
 -   @KingZeng2001b and @KingZeng2001a apply an approach similar to the penalized likelihood approach for the similar problem of rare events
 -   @Zorn2005a also suggests using the Firth logistic regression to avoid perfect separation
 -   @Rainey2016a shows that Cauchy(0, 2.5) priors can be used
 -   @GreenlandMansournia2015a provide another default prior to for binomial models: log F(1,1) and log F(2, 2) priors.
 These have the nice property that they are interpretable as additional observations.

-### References

 For general references on binomial models see @Stan2016a [Sec.
 8.5], @McElreath2016a [Ch 10], @GelmanHill2007a [Ch.
 5; Sec 6.4-6.5], @Fox2016a [Ch.
 14], and @BDA3 [Ch.
 16].